-Glaucoma is a potentially serious eye disorder that is the second leading cause of vision loss in the United States.
+Glaucoma is a potentially serious eye disorder that is the second leading cause of vision loss in the united states.
 Our glaucoma specialists are recognized for their ability and skill in diagnosing and successfully treating glaucoma.
 Delray Eye Associates, P.A. has participated in national clinical trials for new glaucoma drugs and innovative technologies and treatments.
-We are proud to offer glaucoma treatments to patients throughout South Florida, including laser iridotomy, laser trabeculoplasty, iridoplasty, iStent inject, Kahook Dual Blade and OMNI 360 goniotomy, trabeculectomy, tube-shunt surgery, and cyclophotocoagulation.
+We are proud to offer glaucoma treatments to patients throughout South Florida, including laser iridotomy, laser trabeculoplasty, iridoplasty, iStent inject, hydrus, Kahook Dual Blade and OMNI 360 goniotomy, xen gel stent, trabeculectomy, tube-shunt surgery, and cyclophotocoagulation.
 Our progressive surgeons stay current with all of the most recent advances in glaucoma surgery and are often asked to participate in trials and evaluate new devices.
 Delray Eye Associates, P.A. is proud to have Dr. Daniel Jewelewicz and Dr. Mark Werner providing various glaucoma treatments for our patients.
 They would be happy to discuss which treatments would be most appropriate for you.

 Regular and complete eye exams are of the utmost importance for protecting your vision from glaucoma and other eye problems.
 To schedule your eye exam or learn more about your glaucoma treatment options at Delray Eye Associates, P.A., please call us today at (561) 498-8100 or (561) 734-0267.

 An excellent resource for additional information about glaucoma is the Glaucoma Research Foundation.

 Who gets glaucoma?